pra1veenk/aws-monitron-sap-integration/documentation/Step5-Setup-AWS/README.md

 * export AWS_ACCESS_KEY_ID="<your_access_key_here>"
 * export AWS_SECRET_ACCESS_KEY="<your_access_secret_here>"

 Bootstrap your AWS account for CDK.
-Please check [here](https://docs.aws.amazon.com/cdk/latest/guide/tools.html) for more details on bootstraping for CDK.
+Please check [AWS CDK Tools - AWS Cloud Development](https://docs.aws.amazon.com/cdk/latest/guide/tools.html) for more details on bootstraping for CDK.
 Bootstraping deploys a CDK toolkit stack to your account and creates a S3 bucket for storing various artifacts.
 You incur any charges for what the AWS CDK stores in the bucket.
 Because the AWS CDK does not remove any objects from the bucket, the bucket can accumulate objects as you use the AWS CDK.
 You can get rid of the bucket by deleting the CDKToolkit stack from your account.

 ```
 cdk bootstrap aws://<YOUR ACCOUNT ID>/<YOUR AWS REGION>